(from the ESSE website)

 The Seminar will be organized in separate workshops, depending on the number of participants, and will be chaired by a Doctor nominated by the organizing committee.
 Presentation at a Doctoral Seminar session will not exclude participation in and presenting at other seminars at the Conference.
 Ph.D. students who participate only in the doctoral sessions may attend the full SAAS Conference at a very reduced fee.
 Those who also participate in a regular SAAS panel will be required to pay a total fee equivalent to 50 per cent of the regular conference fee and to become members of the association.

-Proposals should be sent electronically to Board Member of SAAS (VIORICA PATEA -firstname.lastname@example.org- and EULALIA PIÑEROemail@example.com-), using this form and following the same procedure and deadlines as for the submission of paper proposals.
-Before presenting their research at the Doctoral Seminar, each student will be required to present a letter from the student's Ph.D. supervisor giving the (working) title of the dissertation and confirming that the student is working under his/her supervision and has completed at least his/her first year of Ph.D. studies.
+Proposals should be sent electronically to Board Member of SAAS (VIORICA PATEA -email@example.com- and EULALIA PIÑEROfirstname.lastname@example.org-), using this form and following the same procedure and deadlines as for the submission of paper proposals.
+When submitting the proposal, the student is required to include a letter from his/her Ph.D. supervisor giving the (working) title of the dissertation and confirming that the student is working under his/her supervision and has completed at least his/her first year of Ph.D. studies.
 The Proposal should also include a summary of the project (of no more than 500 words), indicating:

 1. The main topic and issues, including the thesis proposed/hypothesis defended